jayachandradora/System-Design-Technical-Components-JayaChandra/Database Scaling Strategies.md

 It is used to solve performance problems, handle the backup of databases, and as a solution for system failures.
 This architecture is suitable for scale-out solutions that have a high number of reads and a low number of writes.

-Pros: Data consistency - All slaves keep an updated copy of the data as it is on the master, so we can be sure of no data loss in case a master fails.
+**Pros**: Data consistency - All slaves keep an updated copy of the data as it is on the master, so we can be sure of no data loss in case a master fails.
 Easy to use- adding a new slave or attaching an existing slave to a new master is relatively easy.

-Cons: Increased latency - The master has to wait for an acknowledgment from all of its slaves, this waiting time adds latency.
+**Cons**: Increased latency - The master has to wait for an acknowledgment from all of its slaves, this waiting time adds latency.

-Reduced Availability: If one of the slave nodes becomes unavailable, then the master blocks all writes and waits until that synchronous replica is available again.
+**Reduced Availability**: If one of the slave nodes becomes unavailable, then the master blocks all writes and waits until that synchronous replica is available again.
 In synchronous mode, the failure of any of the replica nodes makes the whole system comes to a standstill.

 Write requests can hardly be scaled.
 The only option to scale writes requests is to scale up the Master node.